UtoECat/onlylua/README.md

 - `lua.h` - standart lua api + `lauxlib.h` and `lualib.h` in one file
 - `lua.c` - full lua core packed in one file for amalgam compilation
 - `lualib.c` - all lua libraries packed into one c file.
+6. Some small perfomance extensions :
+- typenames are GCFIXED now
+- `void lua_pushobjtype(lua_State* L, int idx)` returns it to the stack without expensive string table lookups.

 ## warning
 this project is still in development.
-If you have some issues - please send them to the `issues` on the GitHub page with this repository : [link]()
+If you have some issues - please send them to the `issues` on the GitHub page with this repository : [link](https://github.com/UtoECat/onlylua)

 # why?
-This is a good base for your own standard lua library, or for embendding lua in trully safe manner. (how i planned to use this)
+This is a good base for your own standard lua library, or for embendding lua in trully safe or fast manner. (how i planned to use this)

-# changes in baselib (TODO ALL)
+# changes in baselib
 - get/setmetatable on anything is allowed **ONLY** for the tables.
 - removed strange (at my opinion) extensions in baselib
 - some functions was simplified
-- some functions was rewrited on lua itself
+- some functions was rewrited on lua itself (`require`)
-- ~~newtable() function - create table with specified hash and array length
-- cleartable() function - cleanups table in fastest way possible~~

 # CAPI extensions
-Are not exist anymore.
-They all so much time consuming and will break with new lua release.
-But...
-Cleartable is one extension that i want to make.
+see `lextensions.c` file for them.

 # how to include in your project
 - Remember to follow lua licensing terms : [LICENSE](LICENSE).
 - **(Optional)** *Install lua (if you want to have possibility to rebuild `lua.c` and `lua.h`)*